For other reports in this series, click here

 • Since the aquatic biota of the Kankakee valley is in better shape than in many other parts of Illinois, relatively modest improvements in water quality may make possible the return of species extirpated from local waters.

 Urbanization is to the humanized landscape of the Kankakee valley what the glaciers were to the presettlement one.
 Such massive invasions destroyed what was in their way but they also created opportunities for innovation.
-In only 10,000 years the living creatures of the area adapted well enough to the new situation to create what European late-comers look back on and declare—mosquitoes and prairie fires aside—to have been an Eden.
-Adapting quickly to a landscape that had been transformed, in some cases learning new ways of living, those creatures left what may prove to be a useful legacy to their human successors. □
+In only 10,000 years the living creatures of the area adapted well enough to the new situation to create what European late-comers look back on and declare to have been an Eden, in spite of the mosquitoes and prairie fires.
+Adapting quickly to a landscape that had been transformed, in some cases learning new ways of living, those creatures left what may prove to be a useful legacy to their human successors. ●

 Sidebar: The Kankakee Sands